ztMotaLee/Interesting_small_toys/README.md

 1. Randomized Layer Selection: The model randomly chooses mutation operations (e.g., add a convolutional or pooling layer) to change its architecture.

 2. Continuous Adaptation: Through a repetitive evolutionary loop, the model continuously refines its structure and training strategy.

-3. Educational Toy: A simple, easy-to-follow example built with PyTorch, showcasing basic ideas behind self-evolving neural networks.

-4. CIFAR-10 Classification: The example is designed to classify CIFAR-10 images, providing a concrete application of the evolutionary approach.

 ## Run: